Supplier’s Rights

 Preserving A Privilege

-If a Notice of Contract is filed, the persons to whom a claim of privilege is granted shall within thirty days after the filing of a notice of termination of the work:
+If a Notice of Contract is filed, the persons to whom a claim of privilege is granted shall within sixty days after the filing of a notice of termination of the work:

 If no Notice of Contract is filed, a seller of movables shall file a statement of their claim within sixty (60) days after:

-A seller of movables sold for use or consumption in work on an immovable for residential purposes, if not notice is filed, shall file a claim within seventy days after: filing of a notice of termination, substantial completion or abandonment if no notice of termination.
+A seller of movables sold for use or consumption in work on an immovable for residential purposes, if no notice is filed, shall file a claim within sixty days after: filing of a notice of termination, substantial completion or abandonment if no notice of termination.

 A work is substantially complete when: